Quantum Monte Carlo simulations in the restricted Hilbert space of Rydberg atom arrays: Phase diagram of Kagom e link lattice

 \section{Phase diagram of Kagom\'e link lattice}

-We now study the Kagom\'e link lattice using exact diagonalization for the 24-site periodic lattice to gain an understanding of the phase diagram and study larger system sizes using the QMC updates discussed in the previous section.
+We now study the Kagom\'e link lattice using ED for the $L=2$ (24 sites) periodic lattice to gain an understanding of the phase diagram and study larger system sizes using the QMC updates discussed in the previous section.
 The latter allow us to extract the phase diagram in the thermodynamic limit.
-The Rydberg atom array on this lattice has been discussed in Ref.~\cite{Vryd}, where it was found that in the limit of $\Omega\gg\delta$, the ground state is a trivial paramagnet in the language of spin-1/2 particles, and that by lowering $\Omega$, one can cross into a spin liquid phase and eventually into a valence bond solid phase with a large unit cell.
+The Rydberg atom array on this lattice has been discussed in Ref.~\cite{Vryd}, where it was found that in the limit of $\Omega\gg\delta$, the ground state is a trivial paramagnet in the language of spin-1/2 particles, and that by lowering $\Omega$, one can cross into a quantum spin liquid phase and eventually into a valence bond solid phase with a large unit cell.
 These conclusions were reached by carrying out DMRG simulations on quasi-1D cylindrical geometries, and we would like to study the temperature dependence using our QMC directly in the 2D limit.
 The effect of temperature is most easily understood in the classical limit, where at high temperature, the system accesses all Rydberg allowed configurations, and at $\beta\gg\delta$, the system only accesses the manifold of states which have maximal density.
 This set is still macroscopically degenerate due to the inherent frustration of the underlying lattice.
 Once a quantum fluctuation is added, we expect a second energy scale controlled by both $\Omega$ and $\delta$, where the residual classical entropy is released, leading to a ground state with at most $O(1)$ degeneracy.
+In the phase diagram discussed below, we thus expect to find four phases.
+At high temperature, we expect a simple paramagnetic phase with maximal entropy and no signature in the order parameters we use to distinguish the other phases.
+At low temperature and $\Omega\gg\delta$, we expect the quantum paramagnet, which differs from the the high temperature one only in terms of entropy as it should have zero entropy for temperatures below the energy gap.
+At $\Omega\ll\delta$, we expect the classical spin liquid for $\Omega<T<\delta$, which has a non-zero entropy which is lesser than the maximal possible.
+In addition to the entropy, we also use a string order parameter to distinguish between the classical spin liquid and the quantum paramagnet as the former shows a non-zero value for strings of significant size whereas the latter does not.
+The quantum spin liquid is expected to emerge when we lower the temperature to $T\ll\Omega$ starting from the classical spin liquid regime, and this is characterized by zero entropy and a string order parameter behavior similar to that of the classical spin liquid.
+We do not find evidence of this last phase in the phase diagram which we are able to generate using the QMC simulations.